Instrument/emotobooth/README.md

 Photos can be grouped together in sessions.
 To send photos to the front end and/or share them socially, follow these steps.

 1. Add photo(s) (with faces, this is about emotions, after all!) into your in directory (by default, `site/in`).
 This can be done automatically by setting this folder as the directory where a digital camera outputs photos.
 You can manually add photos to this folder as well, by simply dragging and dropping them in.
 Please note that all images in `/in` must have _unique file names_ to trigger the API.
 2. Go to the [Keep/Kill](http://localhost:8080/buttons) (`localhost:8080/buttons`) page.
 To process the session, click on "Keep".
-To cancel session, click on "Kill" (you will need to add more photos if you kill the session.)
+To cancel session, click on "Kill" (you will need to add more photos if you kill the session).
 3. Watch the [panel](http://localhost:8080) (`localhost:8080`) and [grid](http://localhost:8080?showgrid) (`http://localhost:8080?showgrid`) pages to see the output from the session.
 4. If you set up social sharing (see below), these sessions will be saved at this point.